Wausau Center

 Wausau Center was an enclosed shopping mall which opened in 1983 in downtown Wausau, Wisconsin.
 The last remaining anchor store was HOM Furniture, which still stands in a space that had previously been a Younkers.
-There were two vacant anchor stores that were once JCPenney and Sears.
 It was managed by Mid-America Real Estate Group.

 History

 The downtown area of Wausau was blighted by many vacant buildings in the late 1970s.
 A referendum passed in 1979 to allow Richard E. Jacobs' Jacobs Visconsi & Jacobs Group to build the mall.
 Approximately 67 buildings were demolished to make way for the mall, which opened on August 3, 1983.
 To commemorate the opening, a five-day celebration was held.
 Its original anchors were J. C. Penney, Sears, and Prange's (later Younkers).
 Walgreens, an original tenant, moved out in 2003 relocating to central Bridge Street.

 In 2006, the mall owners began a renovation that included new seating areas and an improved mall entrance.
 Two years later, the food court was expanded, using space vacated that same year by a McDonald's.

 The mall lost all three anchor stores between 2014 and 2018, with Younkers being the last of the three to close; in June 2019, HOM Furniture opened as the center's sole anchor store, having acquired the previously closed Younkers location.